pchiwan/autosuJSt/README.md

 ## Initialization

-Here's how you initialize AutosuJSt.
+Here's how you initialize an `AutosuJSt` control.

 ```javascript
 var oTextbox = document.getElementById("txt1");